Confidence is knowing your residual disease status

 What is clonoSEQ?

-The clonoSEQ® (pronounced clo-no-seek) Assay is the first and only FDA-cleared test that detects, counts, and tracks MRD in B-cell acute lymphoblastic leukemia (ALL) and multiple myeloma patients using bone marrow samples.
+The clonoSEQ® (pronounced clo-no-seek) Assay is the first and only FDA-cleared test that detects, counts, and tracks MRD in bone marrow samples from patients with B-cell acute lymphoblastic leukemia (B-ALL) or multiple myeloma, and blood or bone marrow samples from patients with chronic lymphocytic leukemia (CLL).

 Much like your local grocery store uses barcodes to identify products in the check-out line, clonoSEQ uses unique DNA sequences associated with cancer as barcodes to identify the cancer cells in your body.
 At diagnosis, clonoSEQ looks for, identifies, and counts your cancer’s unique barcodes.